AlirezaJav/Point_to_distribution_metric/readme.md

 # Point to Distribution Metric
 <b>Introduction</b>
 <p>A novel point-to-distribution metric for PC quality assessment considering both the geometry and texture, individually and jointly.
 This new quality metric exploits the      scale-invariance property of the Mahalanobis distance to assess first the geometry and color point-to-distribution distortions, which are after fused to obtain a joint geometry and color quality metric.</p>
-<p> software reports a distance metric and a logarithmic distance metric for geometry, color and joint metric as follows:
+<p> The software reports a distance metric and a logarithmic distance metric for geometry, color and joint metric as follows:
 <table style="width:50%">
   <tr>
     <th>Metric Name</th>